Ransomware hits near pre-Colonial Pipeline levels, data suggests

 U.S. Representatives Carolyn Maloney and Bennie Thompson, the chairs of the House Committees on Oversight and Reform and Homeland Security respectively, said on Tuesday they were disappointed by Colonial’s refusal to discuss the reported ransom.

-"In order for Congress to legislate effectively on ransomware, we need this information," the pair said in a joint statement.
+"In order for Congress to legislate effectively on ransomware, we need this information," the pair said in a joint statement here.

 Our Standards: The Thomson Reuters Trust Principles.